Alignak-monitoring/alignak-doc/source/07_alignak_features/api/daemons_api.rst

         `parameters`: the parameter that will be appended after all the arguments

+        When using this endpoint with the HTTP GET method, the semi colons that are commonly used to separate the parameters must be replace with %3B!
+This because the ; is an accepted URL query parameters separator...

+        Indeed, the recommended way of using this endpoint is to use the HTTP POST method.

         In case of any error, this function returns an object containing some properties:
         '_status': 'ERR' because of the error
         `_message`: some more explanations about the error